← All posts

 What this actually means

-Turning professional at 14 doesn’t mean playing full ATP events at 14.
-Most players who list 14 or 15 as their turned pro year began with Futures-level events, won a few rounds, and progressively moved up as their ranking improved.
-The professional circuit entry point is low enough that a genuinely talented 14-year-old can qualify for the lowest tier of events.
+Turning professional at 15 doesn’t mean playing full ATP events at 15.
+Most players who list 15 or 16 as their turned pro year began with Futures-level events, won a few rounds, and progressively moved up as their ranking improved.
+The professional circuit entry point is low enough that a genuinely talented 15-year-old can qualify for the lowest tier of events.

 What the data reflects is less about when these players were ready for the ATP tour and more about when they stopped being classified as juniors and started accumulating professional ranking points.
 For the elite tier, that happens very young.

-The average current top-100 player turned pro at 18 and has a current average age of 26.7.
-That’s roughly a 9-year journey from entering the professional circuit to breaking into the top 100.
+The average current top-100 player turned pro at 18.3 and has a current average age of 26.4.
+That’s roughly 8 years of professional tennis career accumulated on average by current top-100 players.

 But that average hides enormous variation.
-Alcaraz broke into the top 100 at 18 — four years after turning professional.
-João Fonseca is 19 and already ranked 35th, having turned pro in 2023.
+Alcaraz broke into the top 100 at 18 — three years after turning professional.
+João Fonseca is 19 and already ranked #30, having turned pro in 2023.
 At the other end, some players spend a decade grinding Challengers before cracking the top 100 in their late 20s.

 The career path in professional tennis is less like a ladder and more like a lottery — the same entry point, wildly different trajectories.